mojaloop/business-operations-framework-docs/docs/src/guide/ReportingBC.md

 ![Business Work Flow](/BusinessFlowView.png)

 ## Tools Chosen
-1. **Event Data Store: MongoDB**
+### Event Data Store: MongoDB
 The MongoDB database was chosen because:
    - MongoDB is currently used and deployed in Mojaloop, and is an excepted open sourced tool that optional has standard companies that can provide enterprise support should it be required.
    - MongoDB will meet our requirements for this project.
    - Other tools where considered but were found not to meet all the requirements for and OSS tool in Mojaloop.

-2. **GraphQL**
-The Graph QL technology choice for this API is:
-   - Existing reporting solution didn't scale well with the complex reporting requirements being asked of it.
-      Exisiting solution simple with backend flexibility
-      Increase in complexity of reporting asks resulted in complex difficult to write SQL statements.
-      Concern is that longterm this could become difficult to maintain and requires specialists to build.
-   - New tools simplifying Graph QL implementation and we have a resident expert.
-I.e. it has not been a large work effort.
-   - Will provide examples so that little or no GraphQL prior knowledge is required.
+### API: GraphQL
+The design of the reporting bounded context includes both a REST API and a GraphQL API.
+Only one of the API implementation is neccessary, but both are possible and can live along side eachother.
+As part of this workstream, the Graph QL API implementation was chosen for these reasons:
+   - A more natural RBAC Modelling implementation
+   - Easier to mix data from different sources into a single resource
+   - Existing reporting solution's implementation resulted in very complex SQL statements that required specialist knowledge to build and maintain.
+Splitting the data into a more natural resource and subsequent SQL statement simplifies both the SQL statement and the useage of that resource.
+   - In the team we had an GraphQL expert who knew the best lib and tools to use.
+   - A generic implementation was built so that no-special Graph QL knowledge would be required to extend the functionallity.

 **Additional advantages on using GraphQL:**
    - Reusable resources/associated RBAC permissions between reports